 Depending on your prior record and BAC during your latest DUI arrest, the judge will hand out anywhere from days to years in jail, fines ranging from $300 to $10,000, and more.
 To learn more about the specific consequences you face for a DUI arrest, review our guide on guide on Pennsylvania’s three-tier sentencing for DUIs.

-What to Expect After a DUI While on Probation
+What to Expect After a DUI While on Probation in PA

 If you are arrested and convicted of a DUI during probation, you will appear in court for a probation hearing.
 The judge will decide whether your DUI violation warrants stricter terms, modifications, or probation revocation.
 While every case is unique, here is the typical process after receiving a DUI in Pennsylvania while on probation: